ethankennerly/as2cs/README.md

  * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

- * ActionScript Array.splice to C#.
+ * JavaScript "Math.floor" to Unity C# "Mathf.Floor".
+Likewise:  max, min, pow
- * ActionScript Array.indexOf to C#.
+ * ActionScript "trace" to Unity C# Debug.Log with a single string as the argument.

+ * Convert example Model.as from Anagram Attack.

  * ActionScript delete a to C# .Remove(a).
  * ActionScript clear(d) to C# d.Clear().
- * JavaScript "Math.floor" to Unity C# "Mathf.Floor".
  * Overriding virtual functions in C#. http://stackoverflow.com/questions/1327544/what-is-the-equivalent-of-javas-final-in-c
  * Interface definition.